-Sought after for her expertise in governance and charter school matters, Ms. Mori provides training for and advice to boards and staff on issues ranging from effective and collaborative governance, board policies, the Brown Act, and the Public Records Act.
+Also sought after for her expertise in governance and charter school matters, Ms. Mori provides training for and advice to boards and staff on issues ranging from effective and collaborative governance, board policies, the Brown Act, and Title IX to the Public Records Act.
 As co-chair of the firm's Charter Schools practice group, Ms. Mori advises school districts and county boards of education on charter school matters ranging from petition review, charter renewal and revocation actions, and facility issues.
 Prior to focusing her practice solely on the representation of educational agencies, Ms. Mori was in private practice where she represented school districts and county offices of education in civil litigation as well as numerous Fortune 500 and other corporate clients in products liability cases and complex environmental and toxic tort litigation.

 Ms. Mori is actively involved in her own children's education, having served for many years on her local school's PTA Executive Board and volunteering in their classrooms and at school functions.
 A two-sport Division I collegiate athlete, she has coached both youth tennis and soccer and is currently a Certified Double-Goal Coach™ with the Positive Coaching Alliance.